vicampuzano/aplistorical/README.md

 # Aplistorical: Amplitude to Posthog migration tool
-_“Aplistorical" sounds like “ahistorical" because it prevents you to be lacking historical perspective or context._ 😬
+_“Aplistorical” sounds like “ahistorical” because it prevents you to be lacking historical perspective or context._ 😬

 This tool helps you migrate your historical data from Amplitude to Posthog.